jspecify/jspecify/docs/src/pages/start-here.md

+---
+title: Start Here
+---

-# Start here
+# Start here (to learn more)

 ## What is this?

-[These organizations](about.md) are working together to define a common set of annotation types for use in static analysis, beginning with nullness analysis.
+[These organizations](about) are working together to define a common set of annotation types for use in static analysis, beginning with nullness analysis.

 This includes providing both the JAR file your code can depend on, and *precise* specifications of these annotations' semantics.